 This command switches to the MIF (Machine Interface Format) interface instead of the standard vt100 interface.
-If you attempt to run MIF from the Palmtop Controller, the MAX displays an error message.
 You can also access MIF during a Telnet session or by setting Console to MIF in the System profile.

 To return to the standard vt100 interface, press Ctrl-C.